USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch04_model_inputs.md

 # 4. Model Input Files

 This chapter provides basic information on the format and content of CMAQ input files.
 It also provides information on using the pre-processing tools provided in the repository for preparing initial and boundary conditions and meteorology inputs.
 Links are provided for  the emissions processing tools that are released through their own repository or website.
 A list of CMAQ input files can be found in [Table 4-1](#Input_Table).
-Some CMAQ input files are in ASCII format while the majority of them are in the [Network Common Data Form (netCDF)] format (http://www.unidata.ucar.edu/software/netcdf).
+Some CMAQ input files are in ASCII format while the majority of them are in the [Network Common Data Form (netCDF) format](http://www.unidata.ucar.edu/software/netcdf).
 CMAQ input and output files are self-describing netCDF-format files in which the file headers have all the dimensioning and descriptive information needed to define the resident data.
 Users should download the latest code for the NetCDF from the [NetCDF website](http://www.unidata.ucar.edu/software/netcdf).
 Compilation and configuration information for the NetCDF is available through the Unidata website.

 All CMAQ input and output files are conformed to I/O API netCDF file format.
 Please refer to the [I/O API User's Manual](https://www.cmascenter.org/ioapi/documentation/all_versions/html) for details.